Systematicfx/analyse_pdf_bank_transactions/README.md

 ## Overview

 This app is designed to convert your PDF bank transactions, extracted from your bank website, into Excel (`.xls`) files.
-Currently, the app supports transactions from Axa, Crelan, and Fortis banks.
+Currently, the app supports transactions from Axa, Crelan, Belfius and Fortis banks.

 Additionally, the app extracts transaction details such as the "comment" and "counterparty" and automatically categorizes each transaction based on predefined dictionaries of categories.
 The categorization can be enriched with GPT for custom categories.